 All those who handle money are cut off.”

-The cry from the fish gate is not only of the loss of commerce and wealth but the result of rejecting the gospel, those who must endure this day of terror will experience the fullness of God’s wrath.
+The cry from the fish gate not only reveals loss of commerce and wealth but the result of rejecting the gospel, those who must endure this day of terror will experience the fullness of God’s wrath.

 In the day of the Lord’s sacrifice,